novavi/fdc3-installer/README.md

 - Implement remaining discovery strategies (AppWindowName, AppSessionStorage).
 - Implement remaining creation strategies (FactoryClass, StaticFactoryClass).
+- Support a default for the bootstrapStrategy object in the installer config as it should not need specifying in order to default to `BootstrapStrategyType.Implicit`.
+(Could possibly consider a default for the creationStrategy object as well - `CreationStrategyType.FactoryFunction` could be a good choice but any default for creationStrategy could perhaps be contentious).
-- Improve the mechanism for obtaining the container origin, to allow it to be flexible enough to work for more than just the two simple scenarios currrently supported (see getContainerOrigin()).
+- Improve the mechanism for discovering the container origin, to allow it to be flexible enough to work for more than just the two simple scenarios currrently supported (see `getContainerOrigin()`).
+- Investigate the problem of undesirable rewriting of [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) expressions at packaging-time by common JavaScript module bundlers, which can result in a broken agent installation process if not mitigated against.
+The `fdc3Installer.installAgent()` method deliberately includes a [Webpack Magic Comment](https://webpack.js.org/api/module-methods/#magic-comments) (`/* webpackIgnore: true */`) in its `import()` expression in order to force Webpack to disable dynamic import parsing (which Webpack normally performs to support chunking and lazy loading) when the library is used inside an application.
+If that Magic Comment had *not* been included, then although `fdc3-installer` would work in simple vanilla JavaScript applications, it would break when used in what is probably the most commonly used web application scaffolding and framework at the moment ([Create React App](https://create-react-app.dev)-based [React](https://reactjs.org) applications, which rely on Webpack for module bundling).
+But the question that now needs to be asked is: are there any other commonly-used JavaScript module bundlers which the installer library should also mitigate against?
 - Investigate and address security considerations for browser-based importer libraries and for browser-based FDC3 Desktop Agents.
 Some of these are listed here, but this is certainly not an exhaustive list:
-  - Firstly, it is worth noting that import() is a function-like expression but not actually a function.
-This means that it is part of that very exclusive club of things in JavaScript (like window.location) that *cannot* be monkey patched at runtime by a XSS attack.
+  - Firstly, it is worth noting that the native JavaScript import() expression is a function-like expression but not actually a function.
+This means that it is part of that very exclusive club of native APIs in JavaScript (like window.location) that *cannot* be monkey patched at runtime by a XSS attack.
   - Since monkey patching is allowed on almost everything in JavaScript (including the native browser APIs) there are a number of possible XSS attack vectors that could be used to compromise an agent ranging from the APIs an agent relies upon (e.g. postMessage, addEventListener or WebSocket APIs) to the installer library itself (e.g. even though import() cannot be patched to download malicious code from a different site, the installer API could be patched to use a different moduleName argument for the import() expression). not only could a browser-based FDC3 Desktop Agent's functionality
-  - It's worth noting that with some exceptions (FDC3 Sail being one) even the FDC3 Desktop Agents provided by desktop containers are generally not immune from XSS attacks on the FDC3-enabled apps that rely on them.
+  - It should be borne in mind that with some exceptions (FDC3 Sail being one) even the FDC3 Desktop Agents provided by desktop containers are generally not immune from XSS attacks on the FDC3-enabled apps that rely on them.
 In particular, the `window.fdc3` object can routinely be monkey patched at runtime.
 The FDC3 spec currently does not currently recommend or require agent implementers to freeze the `fdc3` object to prevent its methods being overwritten at runtime, or to make the `fdc3` property of the `window` non-configurable / non-writable to prevent the whole object being reassigned at runtime.
-  - The affect of Content Security Policy on the use of the import() expression - this **absolutely requires further invetigation**.
+  - The affect of [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) on the use of the import() expression - this **absolutely requires further invetigation**.
   - The impact of using a dynamic import() expression on the perception that the installer library can be trusted e.g. what will services aiming to provide information about npm package security vulnerabilities (e.g. Mend, formerly WhiteSource) report about the installer library?
 This also **absolutely requires further invetigation**.
-- Consider supporting arbitrary installer config urls, rather than limiting to a specific origin and filename.
+- Consider supporting a new `InstallerConfigSource.Custom` option along with a second argument to the `fdc3Installer.installAgent()` method to allow arbitrary installer config urls, rather than just limiting to a specific origin and filename.
+This extension would:
+  - provide flexibility to place installer config files in other folder structures within the container or app
+  - support REST endpoints as well as just a specifically-named static JSON file
+  - allow an app to specify a container-based url in the case where the installer library could not easily locate it e.g. more complex window-spawning or iframe-nesting.
+  - but note that the potential downside of this greater flexibility is that it could increase the chances of different apps specifying the wrong url when dealing with a custom config source for a container
 - Consider an additional creation strategy to support old-style regular JavaScript script files, as well as just the JavaScript module files that are already supported.
 - Consider supporting the optional functionality to install an agent into `window.fdc3` where that agent does not self-install (this would be based on a new property in the providerImplementation object in the provider directory.
 - Fix problem where app fetching installer config from container level (as opposed to from app level) causes any relative url used for providerDirectoryUrl property to be relative to the app origin rather than the container origin.
 This seems wrong, so look at what we can do to improve this.